1and1internet/php-7.2-build-environment/readme.md

 1. jq (Command line JSON parser)
 1. unzip

+Lastly, it also has the [prestissimo composer plugin](https://github.com/hirak/prestissimo), which allows parallel installs during composer installs and updates.

 The image is rebuilt nightly, as well as when the upstream images ([Ubuntu](https://hub.docker.com/_/ubuntu/) and [Composer](https://hub.docker.com/_/composer/)) push a new version.
 So this image should usually contain the latest fixes and updates.